purdue-arc/arc_tutorials/snake_tutorial/docs/01_running-the-example.md

 autonomously playing the game.
 If you watch it long enough, eventually it will fail because its logic is very simple.
 By the end of this tutorial, we will have built this same controller from the ground up.

+## Final Notes
+Congratulations, you just finished getting familiarized with the snake game and the controller!
+You'll develop this same controller by following this tutorial series.
+In the next step, you'll create a package to hold your controller, then you'll write some nodes in order to control the snake.